 My undergrad degree was in English and turned out to be as much of a study in communication and perspective-taking as anything I've covered in psychology.
 After teaching abroad and working in residential social service, outdoor adventure, and wilderness therapy programs for awhile, I eventually accepted that I had to go back to school again in order to continue working with people at a more advanced level.

-Along the trail toward establishing Cross Country Counseling, I've trained and worked in traditional mental health centers and residential treatment programs and backpacked hundreds of miles of wilderness with resilient at-risk teenagers.
+Along the trail toward establishing Cross Country Counseling, I've worked in traditional mental health centers and residential treatment programs and backpacked hundreds of miles of wilderness with resilient teenagers.
 I've assisted three-year-olds and retirees and managed to reside in 20% of US states thus far.
 The most consistent thing I've encountered across all populations and settings is that people remain amazing.

 It's amusing to find myself working on the internet, since I was last person I know to acquire a cellular phone, but at the same time this adaptation also makes total sense.
 It allows me to meet clients exactly where they're at while continuing my own mobility.